“Whatever is true, noble, right, pure, lovely, admirable, excellent, or praiseworthy, think about these things.”

 Latin and formal logic sharpen our minds and teach us to analyze.
 We live in an increasingly complex world full of ideas designed to influence the mind and emotions.
 The moral character of our society can only be protected by citizens that know how to think for themselves and willfully avoid the skillful, technology reinforced manipulation of advertisers and political figures.

 At PCS, we desire that our students will be transformed by the renewing of their minds.
 In order that we might strive together to this end, we submit the following as the goals of our educational and cultural endeavors.
-The ideal PCS graduate will be known for the following traits:
+PCS graduates will be known for the following traits:

 In their CHARACTER, graduates will…